 Star with your cereal.
 Wheat Chex is NOT gluten-free so we’re ditching it and sticking with gluten free Rice and Corn Chex, plus gluten free O’s cereal.
 We loved this Nature’s Path brand – it gets way more crunchy in the oven compared to regular O’s!

 Add the cereals to the largest bowl you own, along with gluten-free peanuts.
 Peanuts can be difficult to find gluten-free (all nuts are naturally gluten-free but they can get cross contaminated when processed on lines shared with gluten-containing products.)
 That said, I like buying from Nuts.com or Planters unsalted roasted peanuts.

-Next, in a microwave-safe bowl, combine melted butter or Earth Balance Vegan Butter with gluten free Worcestershire sauce (I like Lea & Perrins,) plus homemade seasoned salt which includes garlic powder, onion powder, salt, and paprika.
+Next, in a microwave-safe bowl, combine melted butter or Earth Balance Vegan Butter with gluten free Worcestershire sauce (I like Lea & Perrins,) plus homemade seasoned salt which includes garlic powder, onion powder, salt, paprika, and a pinch of sugar.
 Drizzle the mixture over the cereals then stir with a spatula until the cereals are evenly coated.

 Spread the mixture into a large baking dish like an 11×17, then bake for about an hour at 250 degrees, stirring every 15 minutes, or until the cereals are light golden brown.
 Last step is to stir in gluten free pretzels.

 Normally pretzels are baked right in with the cereal but GF pretzels don’t hold up well in the oven, which is why they’re stirred in at the end.